SaypYu: Origin

 The Times Education Editor (Greg Hurst) reported in the article "Learning a new language?
 It's as easy as ABK!":

 The project was launched on 10 December 2012 by Jaber George Jabbour, Director of the Logos Capital Ltd. (UK), who is of Syrian origin, widely travelled and has encountered difficulty pronouncing words spelt in conventional Roman text such as Leicester Square which becomes, in SaypYu: Lestɘr skwer.
 Its declared purpose is to make pronunciation easier and foster international understanding.

 According to BBC Learning English project report by Karen Zarindast "Spell as you Pronounce" in the section Words in the News:

 SaypYu Alphabet letters

+The SaypYu alphabet uses the normal English alphabet, with the removal of C, Q and X and the addition of Ǝ, which is called schwaa, but perhaps better described as 'reversed e', since schwa is actually 'e' flipped vertically rather than horizontally.